soladity/integrations/Contributing.md

 ### Dynamic validation.

-You can dymanically decide to reject a message by providinc a function to `.ensure()`.
+You can dymanically decide to reject a message by providing a function to `.ensure()`.

 ```js
 /**